christianbernecker/json-explorer/DEPLOYMENT.md

 If deployment issues occur:

 1. Verify you are on the correct branch
+2. **Double deployments:** If you notice double deployments being triggered, check that you are not manually triggering a deployment while GitHub Actions is already doing so.
+The script has been updated to prevent this in most cases.
-2. **Deployment does not appear in Vercel UI:**
+3. **Deployment does not appear in Vercel UI:**
-   - Check the `curl` command in `./deploy-staging.sh` uses the correct **Staging webhook URL**.
+   - Check the `curl` command in `./deploy-staging.sh` uses the correct **Staging webhook URL** from GitHub Secrets.
    - Verify this URL matches the active **Deploy Hook** for the `staging` branch in Vercel project settings (Settings -> Git -> Deploy Hooks).
    - Manually trigger the hook URL in your browser to see if it works.
 If it does, the issue might be with the environment executing the script.
-3. Check webhook responses (if the script fails during the `curl` command).
+4. Check webhook responses (if the script fails during the `curl` command).
-4. Verify Vercel project settings (especially Git connection, Build settings, Domain assignments).
+5. Verify Vercel project settings (especially Git connection, Build settings, Domain assignments).
-5. Check build errors in Vercel deployment logs (if the deployment starts but fails).
+6. Check build errors in Vercel deployment logs (if the deployment starts but fails).

 ## Rollback Process